 This one is challenging to do, but does offer us freedom.
 There's a saying that applies here: “expectations are resentments waiting to happen.”
 If we expect or hope that people will speak or act in a certain way and then they don’t, it swiftly makes us feel hurt and resentful.

-An option is to simply accept other's deficits and try to stop hoping for them to react differently.
+An option is to simply accept other's deficits with validating and try to stop hoping for them to react differently.
 In other words, quit trying to drink from a dry well or squeeze blood from a turnip and all those other colloquial sayings we have for a reason.

 3. Leave or limit the relationship.